"B2B marketing doesn't have to be boring!"

 That may sound a little far-fetched for the corporate world.
-But the campaigns to come will show you just how that idea can play out in reality.
+But the marketing campaigns to come will show you just how that idea can play out in reality.
 And you'll see the kind of results it can produce.

 What makes B2B different from B2C?

 A business is simply a group of people.
 As such, we believe that the difference in mindset between B2B marketing and B2C marketing is commonly overstated.
 Whether we're at work or at home, we're still subject to the same emotions, dispositions, and prejudices.

 That means that no matter your product, the right buyer can find it just as exciting as the best consumer goods.
 That feeling of getting a new watch, or perfume that you've wanted—there's no reason not to shoot for it in the B2B marketing experience.

 That being said, there are some crucial differences that can't be ignored.
 Purchase cycles are often longer in the B2B space.
 When there's lots of money on the line, your buyers will invest the extra time and effort needed to make sure they're making the right choice.
 It's probably more appropriate to compare the purchase to a new car, or even a house, than a new pair of trainers.

 Your buyers will want to be in this relationship for the long term.
 That's why service-based models are the go-to packages in the B2B industry.
 And that makes sense.
 If you're investing a lot of time and energy into your purchase, you don't want to be doing it again six months later.
 This has implications for the number of times providers will want to invest with their audience.